The funds, documents and information you'll need to have ready before you start looking for a place to rent.

-- how much the rent is, when and how often is it paid
+- how much the rent is and how often is it paid

 - the amount needed for a tenancy deposit

-- fee refunds if you change your mind about the property or if the landlord decides not to rent to you
+- if you'll get a refund of fees if you change your mind or if the landlord decides not to rent to you

 Make sure that you view the property you want to rent before you pay a deposit or rent in advance.

 Watch out for scams where you are asked to pay a deposit on a property that either doesn't exist or has already been rented out.